whoisdsmith/BOOKMRKS-MTHRFCKR-II/Programming/Terminal.md

 ---

-#### Terminal-CLI
+##### Terminal-CLI

 ![](https://cdn.sstatic.net/Sites/unix/Img/apple-touch-icon.png?v=5cf7fe716a89)

-[awk - remove duplicate lines across multiple txt files - Unix & Linux Stack Exchange](https://unix.stackexchange.com/questions/686377/remove-duplicate-lines-across-multiple-txt-files) - I have 12 text files all in one folder, each with about 5 million lines, each file has no duplicate line on its own but there are duplicated across multiple files, I want to remove the duplicate li...
+[awk - remove duplicate lines across multiple txt files - Unix & Linux Stack Exchange](https://unix.stackexchange.com/questions/686377/remove-duplicate-lines-across-multiple-txt-files) - I have 12 text files all in one folder, each with about 5 million lines, each file has no duplicate line on its own but there are duplicated across multiple files, I want to remove the duplicate li…

 2022-05-22T22:28:19.000Z